powa-team/powa/docs/quickstart.rst

   want to use PoWA on PostgreSQL < 9.4, please use the `1.x series
   <https://powa.readthedocs.io/en/rel_1_stable/>`_

-The following describes the installation of the two modules of PoWA:
+The following describes the installation of the two main modules of PoWA:
   * powa-archivist with the PGDG packages (Red Hat/Rocky Linux, Debian/Ubuntu) or from the sources
   * powa-web from the PGDG packages (Red Hat/CentOS/Rocky Linux, Debian/Ubuntu)